rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> cd.condorcetWinners()
     ['a06']

-In our example voting profile here, the multipartisan primary selection stage appears quite effective in reducing the number of potential candidates to four out of a set of 15 candidates without btw rejecting the actual winning candidate.
+In our example voting profile here, the multipartisan primary selection stage appears quite effective in reducing the number of eligible candidates to four out of a set of 15 candidates without btw rejecting the actual winning candidate.

 However, in a very **divisive two major party system**, like in the US, where preferences of the supporters of one party appear to be very opposite to the preferences of the supporters of the other major party, the multipartisan outranking digraph will become nearly indeterminate.